David Lumsdaine

-David Newton Lumsdaine (born 31 October 1931) is an Australian composer.
+David Newton Lumsdaine (31 October 1931 – 12 January 2024) was an Australian composer.

+Biography

+David Newton Lumsdaine was born on 31 October 1931.
 He studied at the New South Wales Conservatorium of Music (as it was then known).
-He moved to England in 1952 and for a while shared a flat with fellow expatriate, the poet Peter Porter, with whom he collaborated on several projects including the cantata Annotations of Auschwitz (1964).
-In London he studied composition at the Royal Academy of Music with Lennox Berkeley.
+He moved to England in 1953 and for a while shared a flat with fellow expatriate, the poet Peter Porter, with whom he collaborated on several projects including the cantata Annotations of Auschwitz (1964).
+In London he first studied composition with Mátyás Seiber and then at the Royal Academy of Music with Lennox Berkeley.
 In 1970 he took a lecturing position at Durham University.
 In 1981 he took a post as senior lecturer at King's College London.
 He is published by The University of York Music Press and Universal Edition.

 In 1979 he married the composer Nicola LeFanu.
+David Lumsdaine died on 12 January 2024 at the age of 92.